 What is a fermented tea or a ripe Pu'erh tea?
 Ripe Pu-erh (Puerh Shu, Fermented Tea): This tea does go through a piling process which causes it to be a milder flavor.
 It has a very earthy smell, and it is a more mellow tea with a thick texture.
 Because of the fermentation process, the leaves actually present a reddish-brown color.

 How is tea fermented?
 Ripe Pu-erh Tea is a sub-type of Pu-erh tea that has undergone a "wet piling" process.
 Wet Piling aka "wo dui" was originally applied to Pu-erh in the 1970s as a way to fast age raw pu-erh (sheng cha), making it more palatable and smooth like a fully aged raw pu-erh.

 The process is accomplished by piling sheng pu-erh mao cha (uncompressed sheng puer) about a meter high in a covered clean space where it is kept wet and allowed to ferment for 45 days.
 The pile is often covered with large cloths to retard evaporation of the water and the pile is turned every few days so that the inner contents are not overly fermented, allowing a consistent level of fermentation for the entire batch.

 Are your teas and coffees organic?
 Yes and no. Are they certified organic?
-No, this is a very expensive certification to get so our farmer has chosen not to get it.
-Are they grown in a organic manner?
+No, this is a very expensive certification to get so our farmer has chosen not to.
+Are they grown in an organic manner?
 Yes, because our teas and coffees are grown at high elevation they don't have the pest pressure they would if they were grown at lower elevations.
-Higher elevation = less bugs = less need to spray expensive chemicals.
+Higher elevation = fewer bugs = less need to spray expensive chemicals.
 Lower elevation = more bugs = more need to spray expensive chemicals.